mrodriguezcote/octo-umbrella/README.md

 ##### Setup and Teardown

-The `setup/scripts/` and `teardown/scripts/` spaces hold scripts that will be executed before and after the actual call to the test runner occurs and completes.
-The only setup/teardown currently being executed is logic that retrieves a Magento admin session cookie through the front end and puts it in a configuration file that the tests then reference later.
-Ideally this will be taken care of by a permanent session configured in the host environment, and in the future, these spaces will hold scripts that prepare the Magento application for testing by injecting testable data into the database and removing it after the tests have executed.
+The `utilities/scripts/` space holds scripts that can be executed before and after the actual call to the test runner occurs and completes.
+In the future, these spaces will hold scripts that prepare the Magento application for testing by injecting testable data into the database and removing it after the tests have executed.
 This way, tests that rely on specific product/cateogory setup, CMS content configuration, or user accounts information can run effectively and consistently every time, and the database of the application under test is not affected by test execution.

 ##### Reporting